Blue Star 1: 1998–2009: First years

-2010-2021
+2010–2021

 After 3 years on the Patras Igoumenitsa line, in 2011, she was deployed between Patras-Igoumenitsa-Ancona between February 10 and March 21.
 The following day she returned on the Patras-Igoumenitsa-Bari line for three more days until deploying between Piraeus – Syros – Santorini – Patmos – Leros – Kos – Rhodes, serving the Aegean Sea from the first time in 6 years.
 On February 1, 2012, she was deployed between Piraeus – Heraklion, under the ANEK-Attica joint venture, for one year, before returning to the Adriatic Sea on November 15, 2013.

 She was then deployed between Patras – Igoumenitsa – Ancona, for one month before returning to the Aegean Sea on December 9.
 Since then, she operated the following lines:

-2021-present
+2023 onwards: Return to Blue Star Ferries

+After her Irish Ferries charter was completed she was returned to Blue Star Ferries and entered service on the Piraeus – Chania route, replacing the Blue Galaxy.

+Irish Ferries

-In 2021, the Blue Star 1 was chartered by Irish Ferries for its Pembroke to Rosslare route in order to replace the Isle of Inishmore, which will serve Irish Ferries' new route between Dover and Calais.
-The charter is likely to last for two years.
+In 2021, the Blue Star 1 was chartered by Irish Ferries for its Pembroke to Rosslare route in order to replace the Isle of Inishmore, which was moved to Irish Ferries' new route between Dover and Calais.
+The charter lasted for two years.
+She began service on 6 April 2021 and completed the charter on May 30, 2023.
+She was replaced by the Oscar Wilde, chartered by Irish Ferries from Tallink.